-Plan Requirement: Activity/Reference Complies 1.
-The Corporation must not approve an application for the permanent or temporary transfer of a licence under section 62 of the Act into the Coastal Zone.
-1 temporary transfers was processed within the Coastal Zone.
+Plan Requirement: Activity/Reference Complies The Corporation must not approve an application for the permanent or temporary transfer of a licence under section 62 of the Act into the Coastal Zone.
+1 temporary transfer was processed within the Coastal Zone.
 Yes 2.
 The Corporation must not approve an application for the permanent transfer of a licence under section 62 of the Act into the Central Zone.
 1 temporary transfers was processed within the Central Zone.
 Yes 3.
 A new licence may be issued to overcome an administrative oversight or other anomaly or through a transfer of entitlement provided the PCV is not exceeded.
 No activity to report.
 Yes 4.
 The Corporation may issue or amend a groundwater licence in accordance with any state-wide policy and the PCV (by application to the Minister) will be adjusted accordingly.
-One new licence was issued to allow for a transfer of an entitlement.
-The PCV was not affected.
-Yes 5.
+No New licences have been issued Yes 5.
 The volume of any groundwater licence that is surrendered, revoked or not renewed, cannot be reallocated other than for the purposes of Prescriptions 3 and 4.
 No licence volume was surrendered.
 Yes 6.
 No new licences are permitted in the Haunted Hills Formation.
 This applies to any applications to transfer into or within the Haunted Hills Formation.
 Exceptions may apply in accordance with Prescriptions 3 and 4.
 No activity to report.
 Yes 7.
 All groundwater licences within the Yarram WSPA will be migrated to the State Water Register within 6 months of ministerial approval of the Management Plan.
 All licences are in the Water Register.
 Yes 8.
 The Corporation must report the details of any licence referred to in Prescriptions 3 to 5 in the annual report on the administration and enforcement of the management plan required under section 32 of the Act.
-Refer to appendices.
-Yes
+No activity to report Yes